konstruktoid/ansible-role-hardening/README.md

   - tipc
 ```

-Kernel modules to be `blacklisted` and disabled.
+Kernel modules to be [blacklisted](https://wiki.debian.org/KernelModuleBlacklisting)
+and disabled using a fake install.

 > **Note**
 >
 > Disabling the `usb-storage` module will disable all USB
 > storage devices.
-If such devices are needed [USBGuard](https://github.com/USBGuard/usbguard),
+If such devices are needed [USBGuard](#defaultsmainusbguardyml),
 > or a similar tool, should be configured accordingly.

 ### ./defaults/main/mount.yml